 If you can demonstrate evidence that your injuries resulted from the attack – even though you were not bitten – and that the dog owner was negligent, you may be able to sue the dog owner.
 In order to prove the latter, your attorney will have to establish that the dog owner failed to take reasonable steps to prevent the attack.

 This is one of the most common reasons why dog bite-related personal injury lawsuits fail in Los Angeles and all across California.
 In their defense, dog owners may argue that the dog was provoked by the injured party before the attack occurred, either intentionally or unintentionally.

 Dogs bite when they are provoked, frightened, sensing danger, beaten or in pain, or feel the need to protect their owner or territory.
 For example, you might provoke a dog by invading its space, teasing it, hitting or merely touching the dog owner, or stepping on the dog’s paw, among other things.

 “The owner of the dog that bit you may not be held liable for the attack if you were trespassing when the dog bite occurred,” says our Los Angeles dog attack attorney.
 This is especially true for those who were trespassing with the intent to commit a crime or illegal activity such as burglary.
 If you, on the other hand, were not aware that you were trespassing and entered the property with no harm intended, you may still be able to sue the dog owner for your injuries and damages.
 Consult with an attorney to learn about your options.

-Under California’s “assumption of risk” legal doctrine, dog owners may not be held liable for dog attacks if the injured party assumed the risk of the dog bite.
-For example, dog groomers, handlers, and veterinary professionals will most likely not be able to sue the dog owner for the attack, as they were aware of the risks that come along with their job.
+Under California’s “assumption of risk” legal doctrine, dog owners may not be held liable for dog attacks if the injured party assumes the risk of the dog bite.
+For example, dog groomers, handlers, and veterinary professionals will most likely not be able to sue the dog owner for the attack, as they are aware of the risks that come along with their job.